Replication origin v7

-Starting with Postgres version 9.5, a feature called replication origin has been introduced to the logical decoding framework.
+Starting with Postgres version 9.5, replication origin was introduced to the logical decoding framework.
 Replication origin allows an application to identify, label, and mark certain aspects of a logical decoding session.

-For information on replication origin see the PostgreSQL Core Documentation located at:
+For information on replication origin, see the PostgreSQL core documentation.

-For the log-based method of synchronization replication, this provides performance improvement provided that the primary nodes are running under Postgres version 9.5 or later.
+For the log-based method of synchronization replication, replication origin provides performance improvement if the primary nodes are running under Postgres version 9.5 or later.

-replayed changes are included in the changeset stream received by the publication server.
-These replayed changes must be ignored and not applied since they are duplicates of all changes that have already been applied to the target tables through the JDBC batches.
+These redundant or replayed changes are included in the changeset stream received by the publication server.
+Ignore and don't apply these replayed changes since they are duplicates of all changes that were already applied to the target tables through the JDBC batches.

-The replayed changes result in performance overhead as all such changes are transmitted over the network from the database server to the publication server, and then the publication server must discard such redundant changes.
+The replayed changes result in performance overhead, as all such changes are transmitted over the network from the database server to the publication server.
+Then the publication server must discard such redundant changes.

-With the replication origin feature, the publication server is able to set up the logical decoding sessions so that these replayed changes are not included in the changeset stream transmitted over the network to the publication server thus eliminating this performance overhead.
+With replication origin, the publication server can set up the logical decoding sessions so that these replayed changes aren't included in the changeset stream transmitted over the network to the publication server.
+This configuration eliminates the performance overhead.

 The following are the conditions under which replication origin is used: